sagemathinc/cocalc-doc/source/project-log.rst

 Load older entries
 ---------------------

-The initial project log shows at most 300 entries from the last 30 days.
+The initial project log shows at most 300 entries from the last 2 months.
 When you click "Load older..." it gets up 7500 log entries going back as long as you want.
 The display returns to the shorter list if you refresh your browser.

 .. |history|
      image:: https://github.com/encharm/Font-Awesome-SVG-PNG/raw/master/black/png/128/history.png